PriyankaSethi495/shopping-cart-app/README.md

 This is a React-based shopping store app that allows users to browse products, add them to the cart, update quantities, apply vouchers, and proceed to checkout.

 ## Features
-- **Homepage**: Displays a list of products with options to view detailed descriptions.
+- **Homepage**: Browse a list of products with details like name, price, and image.
+Add items to the cart or view product details.
-- **Product Description Page**: Displays detailed information about products including images, price, description, and rating
+- **Product Description Page**: View detailed information about products with options to add to the cart or adjust quantities.
-- **Product Quantity Controls**:
-    - Add items to the cart with the option to increase or decrease the quantity
-    - Remove items from the cart
+- **Cart Page**:
-- **Cart Page**: View cart summary with the total, discount, and final amount
+  - View all cart items with their details and subtotal.
+  - Adjust quantities, remove items, or clear the entire cart.
-- Apply voucher discount if total cart value is above a certain amount
+  - Apply a 10% voucher discount for totals above $200.
+  - See dynamic updates for totals and discounts.
+  - "Add More" button to browse more products.
+  - "Proceed to Pay" button to simulate checkout.
+- **Navbar**: Displays a dynamic cart count and navigation to the cart page.
+- **Responsive Design**: Ensures usability across all devices.

-## Technologies Used
+## Tech Stack

+- **Frontend**: React, JavaScript
+- **Styling**: Custom CSS
+- **API**: Fake Store API  (https://fakestoreapi.com/)
-- React (v17+)
+- **State Management**: React useState and Context API
-- React Router for navigation
+- **Routing**: React Router
-- Fetch API for retrieving product data
-- Shimmer UI
-- CSS for styling
+- **Data Persistence**: Local Storage

 ## Getting Started